Workshop and Tour

 Terms and Conditions

-If we do not receive your full balance by 60 days prior to the start of the workshop, we reserve the right to cancel your workshop and/or fill your spot off of a wait list.
+If we do not receive your full balance by 60 days prior to the start of the workshop, by May 16, 2021, we reserve the right to cancel your workshop and/or fill your spot off of a wait list.
 In the event of such a cancellation, no refunds will be provided.

 No refunds will be given for delays or cancellations due to inclement weather, flights, or other events beyond our control, either before, during, or after your workshop.
 We are not responsible for any additional costs you may incur due to delays or cancellations.